Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Results

 \subsubsection{Winner inhibits similar goals}

-During the exploration with the habituation phase, it is possible for the robot to discover similar goals.
-For example, the robot can push a ball up and push a ball up but slightly shifted by a few degrees.
-In that case, only the goal with the highest error coming from the forward model will be learned in the future.
-This comes from the neural dynamics of the filter MT (Error module), and more particularly from the projection of the current goal (see Fig. \ref{fig:similar_goals}).
-Indeed, the filter MT represents the various goal errors discovered except the goal being currently learned via the inhibition of current goal NF.
-This localized inhibition not only affects the goal peak, but also partially or completely alters any peaks of activation at proximity.
+During exploration with the habituation stage, it is possible for the robot to discover similar goals (see Fig. \ref{fig:similar_goals}).

+For example, the robot can push the cube to the left and push the cube to the left, but slightly shifted by a few degrees upward.
+In that case, only the goal with the highest error from the forward model will be learned in the future.
+This comes from the neural dynamics of the filter MT (error module) and, more particularly, from the inhibition of the current goal (see Fig. \ref{fig:similar_goals}).
+In fact, the filter MT represents the various discovered goals except the current goal via inhibition of current goal NF.
+This localized inhibition not only affects the goal peak, but also partially or completely alters any peaks of activation in proximity.
 This effect depends on the standard deviation ($\sigma$) of the inhibition.
-A nearby goal will be affected by having its peak level lowered, then updated within the compute error NF.
-This essentially indicates that each time the error is computed for the current goal, any adjacent goals will see a fall on their activation level.
-A higher standard deviation for the peak activation or a wider inhibition value from current goal NF means that the goals must significantly differ from each other.
-Indeed, it can be seen as a way to first focus on acquiring a diverse set of simple skills before specializing.
+A nearby goal will be affected by having its neural activation lowered.
+This results in a lower neural activation for the similar goal when the current goal sees its error updated.
+An elevated standard deviation for each neural activation within the neural fields in the Error module would mean that the goals must significantly differ from each other to be learned.
+The size and amplitude of suprathreshold activations have been shown to have an impact on the learning of sensorimotor contingencies \cite{houbreinh}.
+This effect can be seen as a way to focus first on acquiring a diverse set of goals before learning only slightly different goals later on.
 The consequences of this effect lead to developmental questions and should be investigated more deeply.